germs-lab/Shell_Tutorial/Readme.md

 are represented in GUIs.
 Directories are just listings of files.
 They can contain other files or directories.

+Use `pwd` to find out what your current working directory is

+    pwd

 Lets navigate to our home directory and look at the contents

     cd